Democrats to join Trump, Republicans in talks to avert government shutdown

 The meeting was scheduled for Thursday, a day before funding for the federal government is due to run out.

-Republicans in the House over the weekend introduced a stopgap measure that would fund the government at current levels until Dec.
+House Republicans over the weekend introduced a stopgap measure that would fund the government at current levels until Dec.
 22 to give lawmakers time to reach a deal on a longer-term bill.
-The House and Senate are expected to vote on the measure this week.
+Congress is expected to vote on the measure this week.

 Republicans have a majority in both the House and Senate.
-But in the Senate they will need some Democratic support to get the spending bill past procedural hurdles that require 60 votes, since there are only 52 Republicans in the 100-member chamber.
+But they will need some Democratic support to get the spending bill past Senate procedural hurdles that require 60 votes, since there are only 52 Republicans in the 100-member chamber.

-Schumer said on Monday that everyone should be working to avoid a shutdown, and he did not believe Republican congressional leaders wanted one.
+Schumer said Monday that everyone should be working to avoid a shutdown, and he did not believe Republican congressional leaders wanted one.

 “The only one at the moment who’s flirted with a shutdown is President Trump, who tweeted earlier this year that ‘we could use a good shutdown to fix the mess,'” Schumer said.

-The Republican bill will provide some short-term help for states that are running out of money to finance an insurance program for millions of lower-income children, called the Children’s Health Insurance Program (CHIP), Republican aides said.
+The Republican bill will provide some short-term help for states that are running out of money to finance a health insurance program for lower-income children, Republican aides said.

-Schumer and Pelosi on Monday listed CHIP among their priorities, which also included the opioid crisis, pension plans, rural infrastructure and protection for young immigrants who were brought to the United States illegally as children.
+Schumer and Pelosi on Monday listed that program among their priorities, which also included the opioid crisis, pension plans, rural infrastructure and protection for young immigrants who were brought to the United States illegally as children, known as “Dreamers.”

-But it was unclear whether Democrats would withhold their votes from the short-term spending bill this week if they do not get their priorities addressed.
-Bipartisan staff-level talks about spending continued on Capitol Hill, Democratic aides said.
+The undocumented young immigrants must be taken care of now, Senate Democratic whip Dick Durbin declared on the Senate floor.
+He said Democrats had offered in return to toughen border security, a Republican priority.

+“How can we in good conscience pass a spending bill giving authority and resources to this administration to go out and arrest and deport these young people - and not address the underlying issue of their legality and future in the United States?”
+Durbin asked.

 Reporting by Susan Cornwell; Writing by Doina Chiacu; Editing by Leslie Adler and Jonathan Oatis